yangz3/yangz3.github.io/index.md

 Sample complexity guarantees quantify how many training samples we need to see from the underlying data distribution D, inorder to guarantee that for all hypotheses in the class of target function we have their true error closer to their training error.
 This is important because we can only optimize for the training error but it is the generalization error (true error, the error if we apply the trained model to future data) that we really care about.
 The PAC and sample complexity also tells us how much data we need in order to get training error close to the generalization error with high probability:
 ![alt tag](./Machine Learning/18.png)

-Sample complexity of a machine learning algorithm is the number of training samples needed for the algorithm to successfully learn a target function with small error of both traning error and true error.
+Sample complexity of a machine learning algorithm is the number of training samples needed for the algorithm to successfully learn a target function with small error of both training error and true error.
 ![alt tag](./Machine Learning/19.png)

 VC-Dimension provides a measure of the complexity of a "hypothesis space" which is your hypothesis of the data distributtion in the problem you want to solve.
 VC bounds are one kind of sample complexity guarantee, where the bound depends on the VC-dimension of the hypothesis class and they are particularly useful when the class of functions is infinite.